 Belém Tower

 This 16th-century fortress once guarded Lisbon’s harbor and is now one of its most iconic landmarks.
-Located right by the river in the Belém district, the tower features Moorish watchtowers, rope-carved stonework, and views across the Tagus.
+Located right by the river in the Belém district, the tower features Moorish architecture, rope-carved stonework, and views across the Tagus.

-Cascais Beaches – Guincho & Estoril
+Cascais beaches – Guincho & Estoril

 Cascais gives you a glimpse of Portugal’s relaxed coastal life.
 Guincho Beach is rugged and wind-swept, popular with surfers and framed by sand dunes and cliffs.
 Estoril is calmer and more polished, with a promenade that traces the shoreline.
 Guided day trips often give you free time here, perfect to stroll, grab a snack, or dip your toes in the Atlantic.